Armolas/printf/README.md

-This is the printf repository for Muritadhor Arowolo and Kelly Green
+This is the repository for the printf group project by
+Muritadhor Arowolo and Kelly Green